Sevilla FC: Kit

 Sevilla wore shirts with a sponsor logo for the first time in the 1986–87 season, to promote the Seville Expo '92.
 Previously, before the 1980–81 season, the club signed its first kit-manufacturer deal with the German firm Adidas.
-Since 2022 the kit is manufactured by Castore.
+From 2022 to 2025 the kit was manufactured by Castore.
+In June 2025, Sevilla negotiated a ten-year kit contract with Adidas.